Meet the Clementine Gold Group team

 Kim LaVare, PMP (she/her)

-Kim is an accomplished project manager, urban designer, and equity advocate with over a decade of experience leading interdisciplinary teams through the design and execution of complex, multi-million-dollar construction and infrastructure projects.
-Known for her ability to balance functionality, aesthetics, and equity, Kim brings a systems-thinking approach to stakeholder engagement and project delivery, drawing on deep expertise in project management, lean processes, and community-centered design.
+Kim is an accomplished project manager and urban designer with over a decade of experience leading interdisciplinary teams through the design and execution of complex, multi-million-dollar construction and infrastructure projects.
+Known for her ability to balance functionality, aesthetics, and impact, Kim brings a systems-thinking approach to stakeholder engagement and project delivery, drawing on deep expertise in project management, lean processes, and community-centered design.

 With a strong foundation in visual design and architectural software, Kim leads the creation of site planning strategies, renderings, and presentation materials using tools such as SketchUp, Rhino, Lumion, and Adobe Creative Suite.
 She is proficient in producing technical documentation using AutoCAD, Revit, and Civil 3D, and regularly incorporates GIS mapping (ArcGIS, QGIS) and parametric modeling (Grasshopper, Dynamo) into her work.